Want to join us in Fall 2020?

 New One welcomes students from across the sciences, social sciences, humanities, arts, architecture and commerce, and from diverse linguistic and cultural backgrounds.
-High school grades will not be a criterion for admission.
-The best qualifications for Learning without Borders are a curiosity about everyday life, an interest in community engagement and a readiness to explore different ways of learning that make sense of your own experience.

 Students interested in New One might also consider choosing New College as their home college.
 New One can connect students to many other activities, groups, programs and initiatives in New College.
 One aim of the program is to help first-year students find a home on campus, explore opportunities for getting involved in campus and community life, and build networks of friendship and support.